This is Our School Emergency Plan made with the support of WREMO.

 With the recent earthquake, I thought I would share some information about our procedures and planning.
 Nothing below is new, but I thought I would share with you what we have in place!

-If you visit our website and search for civil defence you can then download our 2016 Civil Defence Emergency Plan.
+If you visit our website and search for civil defence you can then download our latest Civil Defence Emergency Plan.